Have you ever been to a blog with a crappy design but has excellent content? Most of the blogs I follow are in this category.

 - The cost of the theme includes things you will not use or need in the future.

-- Since the theme has to support many different features, this means your site will take a performance hit.
+- Since the theme has to support many different features, your site will take a performance hit.

 - Customizations are harder to make in the theme.